Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 Hastings uses excess of loss and quota share reinsurance arrangements to limit its underwriting risks.
 These arrangements reduce the volatility that could otherwise be caused by individual large claims.

 The main reserve risks are stemming from uncertainty in the claim amounts caused by higher than expected claims inflation.
 Advantage holds an internal risk margin versus internal best estimate.
 Since reserving is subject to expert judgment the Chief Actuary calculates the best estimate, the Senior Actuary verifies the data, appropriateness of techniques utilized and assumptions used to create the best estimate and an additional best estimate is created by an independent third party.

-Mandatum Life operates in Finland and in the Baltic countries and offers savings and pension policies as well as policies covering mortality, morbidity and disability risks.
+Mandatum Life operates in Finland and offers savings and pension policies as well as policies covering mortality, morbidity and disability risks.

 The existing with profit liabilities and assets backing these liabilities are the most critical areas from a risk management point of view, since the business in question forms a major part of Mandatum Life’s Solvency Capital Requirement.
 The unit-linked business has been Mandatum Life’s main focus area since 2001.
 Since then the trend of unit-linked technical provisions has been upward.
 In contrast to the unit-linked trend, the trend of with profit technical provisions has been downward since 2005 (except for year 2014 when the group pension portfolio from Suomi Mutual was transferred to Mandatum Life).